 Why Go: Spend a day in London, strolling among eclectic booths and shops selling antiques, art, collectibles, books and other treasures in Portobello Road, and you'll be sure to present your family with some of the most unique gifts since your granddaughter made Christmas ornaments out of her baby teeth.
 Get your fix of people-watching as you shop -- Portobello Road offers a crowd as diverse and interesting as the trinkets that sit on its makeshift booths.
 On Saturdays, dozens of specialty antique suppliers set up kiosks displaying a remarkable variety of wares.
 The offerings range from vintage nautical and aviation memorabilia to rare books, antique cutlery, and remnants of Victorian taxidermy (for the antiquarian animal enthusiast in your life).
 Expect crowds and hagglers; know your antiques and you could discover some great buys!

 The market also offers booths with fresh fruits and vegetables, and there are some restaurants and cafes nearby if you're looking to rest your feet or quench your thirst.
-If you can't make it on a Saturday, this location harbors dozens of interesting antique and specialty shops, which are open from Monday through Friday.
+If you can't make it on a Saturday, this location harbors dozens of interesting antique and specialty shops, which are open throughout the week.

 Our Favorite Spots to Stay in London